18F/handbook/pages/hiring-staying-or-changing-jobs/assignee-detail.md

 A detail is a temporary assignment to a different position or a different organization/business unit.
-Details last up to 120 days and can be extended up to another 120 days (NTE 240 days total), provided that:
+Details last up to 120 days and can be extended up to another 120 days (not to exceed 240 days total), provided that:

 - The detailee, the TTS supervisor, the Business Unit Director, and the Assistant Commissioner agree, as well as the employee’s permanent supervisor.